realworldocaml/book/book/files-modules-and-programs/README.md

 qualifications you need, and the harder it is to look at an identifier and figure out where it comes from.

-Here's some general advice on how to deal with `open`s: [local opens]{.idx}
+Here's some general advice on how to deal with `open`s:

+### Open modules rarely

-- Opening modules at the toplevel of a module should be done quite sparingly, and generally only with modules that have been specifically designed to be opened, like `Base` or `Option.Monad_infix`.
+Opening modules at the toplevel of a module should be done quite sparingly, and generally only with modules that have been specifically designed to be opened, like `Base` or `Option.Monad_infix`.

+### Prefer local opens

-- If you do need to do an open, it's better to do a *local open*.
+If you do need to do an open, it's better to do a *local open*.
 There are two syntaxes for local opens.
-For example, you can write:
+For example, you can write: [local opens]{.idx}

 ```ocaml env=main
 # let average x y =